Pınar Altuğ

-Pınar Altuğ Atacan (born 2 September 1974) is a Turkish actress, TV presenter and former model.
-She is best known for family comedy "Çocuklar Duymasın" (2002-2019) which one of the longest Turkish series.
+Pınar Altuğ Atacan (born 2 September 1974) is a Turkish actress, tv host, former model and beauty pageant titleholder.
+She is best known for family comedy "Çocuklar Duymasın" (2002-2019) which one of the longest Turkish series and hit romantic comedy series "Davetsiz Misafir" which played two roles.

 Education

 Altuğ studied at Saint-Benoît French High School.
 She started modeling while in high school.
 Her father died when she was 17 years old.
-Altuğ, who was elected Miss Turkey in 1994, stopped her education at Istanbul University School of Political Sciences, Department of Business Administration in 1997.
+Altuğ, who was elected Miss Turkey 1994, stopped her education at Istanbul University School of Political Sciences, Department of Business Administration in 1997.
 She eventually pursued a degree in communication studies.